ezweave/pretty-functional/chapters/one/one.md

 # Terminology

 For now, let's just call _everything_ a function.
-Beyond that, there are some other terms bandied about: _closure_, _higher order functions_, _anonymous functions_, and many more.
+Beyond that, there are some other terms bandied about: _higher order functions_, _anonymous functions_, and many more.
 These terms are useful to know, but I don't want to delve too deeply into the nuances between all of those terms.
 We're just going to talk about functions.

 # What Is A Function?

 People often use the terms _method_, _procedure_, and _function_ interchangably.
 While this is _sort of_ okay it's sort of like mixing up bourbon, rye, and Scotch whisk(e)y.
+There are differences between them and you'd probably not make any friends by confusing them.

 __Function__: the name is mathematical and the concept is too, this is kind of the core of _functional programming_.
 E.g.
 ```